tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-SARS-COV-2-Pandemic-(-Part-1:-Gearing-Up).md

 ### DNA Viruses

 DNA Viruses are less self-reliant than RNA Viruses.
+DNA Viruses use the proteins and enzymes of the host

 ### RNA Viruses